 Finally, all my parts are ready to be put together into my thrifted DIY spring centerpiece.
 Yay!

-As a result of our thrifty fun, we have a colorful pop of color for our dining table.
-The crate give the perfect base for adding the pails and pillars.
-I added a few scraps of vintage lace and some moss to fill in.
+Finally, as a result of our thrifty fun, we have a colorful pop of color for our dining table.
+The crate gives the perfect base for adding the pails and pillars.
+Then, I added a few scraps of vintage lace and some moss to fill in.

 Not only does this work for spring with the pretty primrose, but also can be used for candles, as bathroom caddy, or even to corral your kitchen goodies.
 The uses are endless!